plainblack/ving/ving/docs/subsystems/ui.md

     - **value** - The value that this field must match.
 - **class** - A CSS class that should be applied to the field.

+Slots:

+- **prepend** - Same thing as the prepend property above, but allows you to insert HTML not just text.
+- **append** - Same thing as the append property above, but allows you to insert HTML not just text.

 ### FormLabel
 An ARIA compliant label for a form field.
 In general you wouldn't use this directly, but via the `label` prop of `FormInput`.